datasciencecampus/optimus/app/README.md

 ## Usage
 The app will respect the cluster size threshold provided in the config.json file.
 It will thus select cluster that are larger or equal that size.
 The selected cluster labels will be presented to the user to categorise and relabel.
 The non-selected cluster based on this threshold will get a new label assigned as **'SKIPPED'**

+Options 1-4 of the relabelling procedures presented further will be applied to (a) the full dataset if none of the checkboxes are ticked or (b) to the rows that are selected (if any are selected).
+Meaning that the user can pick which rows get properly classified.
+Option 5 will always be applied to the whole cluster.

 There are several relabelling options.
 1. *Accepting the automatically assigned label.*
 If the label in the current_label fit the actual contents of the cluster, then the user can simply accept the label using the **'Accept'** button and proceed to the next cluster.